johanbrook/johanbrook.com/src/site/writings/2019-05-01-a-small-functional-reactive-app-architecture.md

 }
 ```

 The React component *probably* looks more straight forward to most people than the CycleJS component, I imagine.
 It's because it's *imperative*.
 We use `setText` and perhaps `this.setState` in React components – a concept that doesn't exist in CycleJS's world.
+In CycleJS, something needs to "pull" the values through the streams through the component.
+Streams are, aptly, flowing through the whole app.

 ### Building our own